 Jenny Johnson received an MA in teaching from the University of Virginia and an MFA from Warren Wilson College.
 She is the author of In Full Velvet (Sarabande Books, 2017).
-She has received numerous awards and scholarships, including a 2015 Whiting Award and a 2016–2017 Hodder Fellowship at Princeton University.
+She has received numerous awards and scholarships, including a 2015 Whiting Award, a 2016–2017 Hodder Fellowship at Princeton University, and a 2019 Creative Writing Fellowship from the National Endowment for the Arts.
 She teaches at the University of Pittsburgh and lives in Pittsburgh, Pennsylvania.

 sign up to receive a new poem-a-day in your inbox

 Tonight at a party we will say farewell

 to a close friend’s breasts, top surgery for months

 she’s saved for.
 Bundled close on a back step,